Pulgasari/cosmonaut/packages/lsd/spec.md

 - Having a **Single Source of Truth** for the entire lifecycle of a language: tokenization, parsing, AST generation, code generation, and syntax highlighting, LSP stuff etc.
 - Reduce the need for punctuation bloat when defining grammar rules of a language
+- as less char bloat as possible (separators, escapings etc.)
+- high or excellent readability
+- the synax does not have to be 100% identical on every level (meta, tokenizing, parsing, ast-building, codegen)

 ---